xibodevelopment/backupwordpress/CONTRIBUTING.md

 ## Developing

-Develop your changes a feature branch and send a pull request to BackUpWordPress' `master` branch for review.
+Develop your changes in a feature branch and send a pull request to BackUpWordPress' `master` branch for review.

 Assign the Pull Request to the Lead Developer: Paul de Wouters, [@pdewouters](https://github.com/pdewouters).